pmoorman/growthcasts/collections/_posts/2021-08-17-Write-ads-that-kill.md

 Instead, we can tell stories that involve elements specific to *their* lives.
 **For example**

-If I was advertising a photography composition course to new photographers…
+If I was advertising a composition course to new photographers, I'd open a Facebook ad like this:

-*John showed every sign of an amateur photographer: All of his questions were about my preferred exposure settings and gear.*
+*John showed the classic sign of an amateur photographer: All his questions were about my exposure settings and gear.*

-*So when we explored his photos together… it didn’t take long to see what was holding him back.*
+*So when we explored his photos together, I immediately spotted what was holding him back.*

-*He’d taken the “Rule of thirds” to heart.
-But besides making all of his frames look similar, it wasn’t creating photos that left a viewer with a feeling.*
+*He’d taken the “Rule of thirds” to heart and was using it wherever he could.
+But, in addition to making all of his frames look similar, his focus on it was preventing him from creating photos that left viewers with a feeling.*

 *I often meet photographers like John who are hung up about camera settings.
-And here’s the secret - those settings are just the accounting of photography.
+Here’s the secret - those settings are just the accounting of photography.
 They’re admin.*

 *Real photographic skill comes from the willingness to get into interesting situations to capture a moment.*

 *Do you get me?
 It’s not about setup.
 It’s about daring to live.*

 *I’ve distilled all my knowledge into a four-hour course that will change the way you see photography.
-Learn all about it (and see some of my award-winning photos) at the link below.*
+Use the link below to learn all about it (and see some of my award-winning photos).*

 *-Steve*